MileHacker Logo

 Ethical Considerations & Warnings

-Avoid animal cruelty activities, like camel rides where animals appear mistreated or overworked.
+Avoid activities that exploit animals, like camel rides where animals appear mistreated or overworked.
 Select operators prioritizing animal welfare.
 Be wary of fake goods in markets.
 Genuine Omani crafts usually have higher quality and reputable vendors.

 Charitable Giving

-If you donate, consider giving to established local charities or non-governmental organizations (NGOs) focused on community development or environmental protection.
+If you donate, consider giving to established local charities or non-state agencies (NGOs) focused on community development or environmental protection.
 Research well-respected organizations before contributing.